 “Oh!—well, don’t just stand there, boy,” he said reaching down.
 “C’mon, now.”
 I grabbed his thick, calloused hand, placed my right foot on the side of the wagon, then pulled myself up.
 Plopping on the wooden bench next to him and dropping my sack, I exasperating a sigh of relief.
 Mister Hugo gave the reigns a slight flick and his horses took off.
 G’lock, g‘lock, g‘lock…

 “Here, boy—want some quid?”
 Mister Hugo pulled out a green box of Red Man’s from his front pocket.
-I hated tobacco but considered it a moment, thinking it could help suppress my appetite…But finally, I held up my hand and simply shook my head.
+I hate tobacco but considered it a moment, thinking it could help suppress my appetite…But finally, I held up my hand and simply shook my head.

 “Mm-kay,” Mister Hugo mumbled confoundedly.
 He opened the box, pulled out a pinch of quid, placed in it his cheek and softly chewed away.
 I could hear him sucking the tobacco out of the leaves, like a baby sucking on a bottle.

 “Yeah,” he abruptly said, “it’s a shame, everybody ’round here be gettin’ sick.
 But your daddy, he’ll be okay, now; he the hale and hearty type like me, you see.
 Mm-hm, yessir…He’ll be just fine.”
 Then, turning aside–-Blt!—he spat out a string of brown glob.
 “So, how’s school, huh—they feedin’ you okay?
 Hell, you look like you aint been eatin’ much!”
 He squealed with laughter and smacked the back of his hand against my stomach.

 “Oh, they feed me plenty, don’t you worry about that, now.
 You’re the one that needs to look in a mirror, you old, fat scoundrel—” and I drove my elbow right into the gut, causing him to howl loudly before laughing again.